Animate

 - Using the selection tool, if you approach a stroke, you will see a curved line, if you click and drag, you will change the shape of the existing stroke.
 But if you click on the stroke and select it, dragging will then move the stroke without changing its shape.

-- Select the Ink Bottle tool.
+- Select the Ink Bottle tool (see the diagram above).
 Before we selected a stroke using the Selection Tool and then modified it in the Properties panel.
 Alternatively, you can set the stroke properties, then click on the Ink Bottle tool and then on the stroke to modify the stroke.
 For example, click

-the stroke color icon (which is immediately below all the tools) and select a color from the palette, then select the Ink Bottle tool and then click on the stroke to apply the color.
+the stroke color icon (see diagram above) and select a color from the palette, then select the Ink Bottle tool and then click on the stroke to apply the color.

 - To delete the stroke, click on the Selection Tool, then click